 Videos are particularly good if you have a set of photos from a special event like a wedding or birthday party.
 With the right software it's easy to add all the pictures to a timeline, apply titles and special effects, and set the whole video to music.

-There are lots of brilliant free video editors that will let you turn your pictures into a video, but we’ve chosen to use Shotcut because it’s simple to master and packed with interesting effects, but isn’t cluttered with complicated tools you won’t need.
+There's lots of great video editing software that will let you turn your pictures into a video, but we’ve chosen to use Shotcut because it’s simple to master and packed with interesting effects, but isn’t cluttered with complicated tools you won’t need.
 It’s available for Windows, Mac and Linux.
 Let's get started...

 1. Import your photos